Grosvenor Gallery: Generating station

 Upon returning from the Paris Exhibition of 1882, the Earl of Crawford recommended that Lindsay install electric lighting in the gallery.
 In 1883, two Marshall engines, each belted to a Siemens alternator, were installed in a yard behind the gallery.
 The installation was a success, and neighbours began requesting a supply.
 Lindsay, Crawford and Lord Wantage then set up the Sir Coutts Lindsay Co.
 Ltd., and in 1885 constructed the Grosvenor Power Station.
-This was constructed under the gallery and had a capacity of 1,000 kilowatts.
-The station supplied an area reaching as far north as Regent's Park, the River Thames to the south, Knightsbridge to the west and the High Court of Justice to the east.
+This was constructed underneath the gallery and had a capacity of 1,000 kilowatts.
+The station supplied an area reaching as far north as Regent's Park, the River Thames to the south, Knightsbridge to the west and the High Court of Justice to the east, at 2,250 volts using overhead cable distribution.
 However the system caused a lot of trouble, so much so that Sebastian Ziani de Ferranti gave advice as to how to resolve it in 1885; by January 1886 Ferranti was Chief Engineer and within a few months reworked the system to include a Hick, Hargreaves Corliss engine and two alternators to his own design as replacements for the Siemens equipment.
-A fire which took place on November 15th, 1890, which caused an entire cessation of the lighting for a space of three months.
-The plant was subsequently removed to Deptford and the station was made a substation supplied from Deptford Power Station.
+A fire broke out on 15 November 1890, causing an entire cessation of the lighting for a period of three months.
+The plant was subsequently relocated to Deptford, and the station was made a substation supplied from Deptford Power Station.